Want to work with a full-stack software developer? Not before you know everything about the techies who call themselves full-stackers.

 Full-Stack Ruby on Rails

-Ruby-on-rails is a robust web development framework suitable for both frontend and backend tasks.
+Ruby on Rails is a robust web development framework suitable for both front-end and back-end tasks.

 So depending on the language you’re using for development, you should hire a full-stack developer accordingly.
-For example, if your project requires an Angular front-end and Node.js back-end, then you’d have to employ a MEAN stack developer.
+For example, if your project requires an Angular front-end and Node.js back-end, then you’d want to employ a MEAN stack developer.

-Why Companies Need a Full-Stack Developer?
+Why Do Companies Need a Full-Stack Developer?

 What Full-Stack Developers Can Do

-- Ability to code programs, web applications, or mobile applications.
+1. Ability to code programs, web applications, or mobile applications.

-- Coordinate the development process with other developers and team members (including product managers, project managers, and C-level executives).
+2. Coordinate the development process with other developers and team members (including product managers, project managers, and C-level executives).

-- Troubleshoot technical issues at every layer.
+3. Troubleshoot technical issues at every layer.

-- Outline testing techniques for various applications.
+4. Outline testing techniques for various applications.

-- Analyzing and debugging database queries.
+5. Analyzing and debugging database queries.

-- Testing codes for app validation and compatibility across required devices for quality assurance.
+6. Testing codes for app validation and compatibility across required devices for quality assurance.

-- Keeping a tab on important KPIs and taking initiatives as needed.
+7. Keeping a tab on important KPIs and taking initiatives as needed.

-- Laying a blueprint for future requirements and communicating the same with upper management.
+8. Laying a blueprint for future requirements and communicating the same with upper management.

 What Roles Do The Developers Fit In?